 In those days I viewed life as idyllic.
 My dreams were more real than reality.
 All things were a possibility.
 Tragedy could not find me.
 Until it did, of course.
 Even when we lost a child, which we did with several, my wife, Catharina, remained resolute in her Faith.
 God guided us.
 He did what was best.
 We knew not why and need not question His purpose for us.

 I have no such faith in predetermination.
 A loaf of grain, clean water and a bed was my fare.
 Time and a place to paint, uninterrupted, were necessities.
 My love, shared with wife and family, was the staple diet of my life.
 I assumed, as a Fool who knows not his own mortality, that they would endure, even when I was gone.”

--- Excerpted from the book, "Vermeer: Portraits of A Lifetime", by Lawrence R. Spencer
+Excerpt from the book VERMEER: PORTRAITS OF A LIFETIME, by Lawrence R. Spencer

 DOWNLOAD THIS BOOK FROM